7 Foods You Should Avoid Before Flying

 You might feel like you want to fill up on a burger and fries or a plate of pasta before you get on a plane, but that’s probably not your best idea.
 A belly full of dense foods can potentially upset your stomach, says Taub-Dix.
-Find out the foods you can bring through security.

 Skip: Big portion sizes

 You want to feel full but not completely stuffed, says Taub-Dix.
 Overeating can lead to an upset stomach and gas production—neither of which you want to experience on a packed plane.
 You also want to avoid taking off your shoes for this gross reason, according to flight attendants.

 Stash: Healthy pre-packed snacks